TEXT OF STORY

-STEPHEN BEARD: Hundreds of flights have not taken off.
-Airline losses have.
-They are believed to be soaring.
-There are no precise figures yet, but analysts say we could be talking several hundred million dollars.
+STEPHEN BEARD: British airline losses since last week have been soaring.
+No figures yet but analysts say we could be talking about several hundred million dollars.

 In London, this is Stephen Beard for Marketplace.